Survival horror: Golden age (1996-2004)

 The Silent Hill series, pictured above, introduced a psychological horror style to the genre.
 The most renowned was Silent Hill 2 (2001), for its strong narrative.

 Konami's Silent Hill, released in 1999, drew heavily from Resident Evil while using real-time 3D environments in contrast to Resident Evils pre-rendered graphics.
 Silent Hill in particular was praised for moving away from B movie horror elements to the psychological style seen in art house or Japanese horror films, due to the game's emphasis on a disturbing atmosphere rather than visceral horror.
 The game also featured stealth elements, making use of the fog to dodge enemies or turning off the flashlight to avoid detection.
 The original Silent Hill is considered one of the scariest games of all time, and the strong narrative from Silent Hill 2 in 2001 has made the Silent Hill series one of the most influential in the genre.
 According to IGN, the "golden age of survival horror came to a crescendo" with the release of Silent Hill.

 A game similar to the Clock Tower series of games and Haunting Ground, which was also inspired by Resident Evil's success, is the Korean game known as White Day: A Labyrinth Named School (2001).
 "White Day" was reportedly so scary that the developers had to release several patches adding multiple difficulty options, and the game was originally slated for localization in 2004 but abruptly cancelled.
 Building on its previous success in Korea and interest, a remake was developed in 2015.

 Fatal Frame from 2001 was a unique entry into the genre, as the player explores a mansion and takes photographs of ghosts in order to defeat them.
-The Fatal Frame series has since gained a reputation as one of the most distinctive in the genre, with the first game in the series credited as one of the best-written survival horror games ever made, by UGO Networks.
+The Fatal Frame series has since gained a reputation as one of the most distinctive in the genre, with the first game in the series credited as one of the best-written survival horror games ever made.
 Meanwhile, Capcom incorporated shooter elements into several survival horror titles, such as 2000's Resident Evil Survivor which used both light gun shooter and first-person shooter elements, and 2003's Resident Evil: Dead Aim which used light gun and third-person shooter elements.